|College:||Delaware State '72|

 |2012-13||20-8||.714||9-3||.750||NCAA Tournament; CAC Runner-up|

-Burrows has over 11 years-experience coaching basketball at the high school level.
+Prior to joining the college ranks, Burrows coached basketball at the high school level for 11 years.
 Burrows broke into the coaching ranks at his alma mater, Salesianum School (Wilmington, DE), where he served as an assistant for three years.

 After graduating from the University of Delaware with a Bachelor’s of Science degree in Health Behavior Management, Burrows moved to Fort Myers, FL where he served as the assistant dean of students and assistant basketball coach at Bishop Verot Catholic High School.
 During his five years on staff at Verot, Burrows helped in the development of seven Division I players and several Division III, NAIA, and JUCO players.
-His last year on staff at Verot, was the program’s first and only trip to the state Final Four where their run ended against eventual state champion, Pine Crest School, that featured the Gatorade Player of the Year and current NBA player Brandon Knight.
+His last year on staff at Verot, was the program’s first and only trip to the state Final Four.

-After leaving Florida, Burrows returned to his native Delaware and has spent the past three seasons taking on the challenge of trying to change the culture of the boys’ basketball program at St. Thomas More Academy in Magnolia.
-During his short time at St. Thomas More, Burrows has had one player move on to play basketball at the DIII level and has coached in the Blue/Gold Senior All-Star basketball and baseball games.
-Burrows will continue in his role as Director of Athletics and teacher of Social Sciences at STMA and was also the Director of Athletics for the past two years.
+After leaving Florida, Burrows returned to his native Delaware and spent three seasons taking on the challenge of trying to change the culture of the boys’ basketball program at St. Thomas More Academy in Magnolia.
+During his short time at St. Thomas More, Burrows had one player move on to play basketball at the DIII level and has coached in the Blue/Gold Senior All-Star basketball and baseball games.
+Burrows is in his fourth year as teacher of Social Sciences at STMA and was also the Director of Athletics for the past two years.

 Burrows has been an instructor at several basketball camps in Florida, Delaware, and at the Dave Hopla Shooting Camp which is a part of the Hoop Group Skills Camp in the Poconos.
 He has also had several items published in the basketball coaching magazine, Winning Hoops.
 Burrows is an active member of the NABC (National Association of Basketball Coaches) and has been for the past eight years.
 He is also a member of the DIAA Boys Basketball State Tournament Committee.

 Burrows and his wife Stefanie live in Wilmington and have three children: Isabella, Jaelynn, and Trey.